grom358/drupal-procedural-to-object-oriented/slides.md

 > If you learnt php from Drupal - Drupal 8 will teach you modern php from a familiar setting.
 (Lee Rowlands, 2014)

 Note: For those that are not as familiar with object-oriented programming and grew up in drupal this change may seem daunting.
-Note: But as fellow drupaler Lee said, learning drupal 8 will teach you modern object-oriented PHP from a familiar setting.
+But as fellow drupaler Lee said, learning drupal 8 will teach you modern object-oriented PHP from a familiar setting.
-Note: In this session we are going to look at some examples of how we can refactor from procedural modules into object-oriented modules and make the transition to Drupal 8.
+In this session we are going to look at some examples of how we can refactor from procedural modules into object-oriented modules and make the transition to Drupal 8.
-Note: In doing so we will briefly cover common design patterns in Drupal 8 and how we can take advantage of them in our modules.
+In doing so we will briefly cover common design patterns in Drupal 8 and how we can take advantage of them in our modules.

 ---